lagom/lagom/docs/manual/scala/releases/Migration13.md

 ## Persistence changes

-Persistent entities in Lagom express their command, event and state types using abstract types, rather than type parameters, on the `PersistentEntity` class.
-Lagom's persistent entity Scala behaviour builders also make use of partial functions and other Scala features.
+Persistent entities in Lagom express their command, event and state types using abstract types, rather than type parameters on the `PersistentEntity` class.
+Lagom's persistent entity Scala behavior builders also make use of partial functions and other Scala features.
 The full documentation on Scala's persistent entities is [[here|PersistentEntity]].

 Like the message serializers for services, serializers for messages sent over Akka remoting, and for the persistent entity events and state, need to be defined explicitly, by default this can be done using Play JSON.
 Since serializers are supplied explicitly, there is no need for a `Jsonable` interface in the Scala API.
 For more details, see the [[serialization documentation|Serialization]].